-Sylvie Grosjean of the Communication Department is collaborating with the Montfort Knowledge Institute (Institut du Savoir Montfort) on a research project (CHRI funding) which investigates how an Artificial Intelligence (AI) technology could help clinicians and nurses working in hospital to deal digital stress.
+Sylvie Grosjean of the Communication Department is collaborating with the Montfort Knowledge Institute (Institut du Savoir Montfort) on a research project (CHRI funding) which investigates how an Artificial Intelligence (AI) technology could help clinicians and nurses working in hospital to manage digital stress.
 The main purpose of the project is to design a technology (based on a Machine Learning) that allows clinicians to manage the different forms of cognitive and information overload they face on a daily basis.
 This interdisciplinary project is based on a Participatory Design Approach involving physicians and nurses in the design and development of this AI technology.

 Note: Project funded by Canadian Institutes of Health Research (CIRH).